Classroom Microphones

 Troubleshooting Sound Output

-No sound is heard from the speakers
+No sound is heard from the speakers:

-Sound is barely audible, is distorted, or there is feedback
+Sound is barely audible, is distorted, or there is feedback:

-Try positioning the mic closer to or further away from your mouth to achieve the proper audio level.
-For example, the typical position for the lapel mic is about six inches below the chin.
+• Try positioning the mic closer to or further away from your mouth to achieve the proper audio level.

 If the sound is still unsatisfactory, contact CAEN for assistance.